-The Code of Alabama has two main statutes you need to follow when you incorporate your business.
-First, Section 10A-1-3.05 is the law that all registered businesses follow when they file a Certificate of Incorporation, also referred to as a Certificate of Formation.
-A Certificate of Incorporation is a document that creates a record of the business owners, their addresses, and other critical information.
+Alabama law requires all registered businesses to file a Certificate of Incorporation, also referred to as a Certificate of Formation, or its equivalent for other business types.
+A Certificate of Incorporation is the document that creates a record of the business owners, their addresses, and other critical information.

 The procedure to incorporate a business entity in Alabama is different from most other states.
 Alabama requires you to file a Name Reservation form before filing your Certificate of Incorporation.

 A lot of thought goes into the name you give your new company.
 Of course, you want it to be recognizable, marketable, and perhaps even catchy or memorable.
 However, you have to make sure that you comply with the Alabama Secretary of State’s rules for naming your company.